Gustav-Magnussen/FDP/README.md

 # Graphical implemetation

-This implementation can be found in the following [folder](https://github.com/Gustav-Magnussen/FDP/tree/main/graphical) and includes the necessary files to run the a program that showcases a practicle [example] of user authentication by utilizing a graphical password.
+This implementation can be found in the following [folder](https://github.com/Gustav-Magnussen/FDP/tree/main/graphical) and includes the necessary files to run the program that showcases a practicale [example](https://github.com/Gustav-Magnussen/FDP/blob/main/graphical/graphicalPassword_3.py) of user authentication by utilizing a graphical password.
+This program is designed for python 3.7.

 ### Features